omgnetwork/omgnetwork.github.io/CONTRIBUTING.md

 git clone https://github.com/omgnetwork/omgnetwork.github.io.git
 ```

-2. Checkout to `docsdocsdocs` branch that contains the project's source code:
+2. Checkout to `gh-pages` branch that contains the project's source code:

 ```
-git checkout docsdocsdocs
+git checkout gh-pages
 ```

 3. Checkout to a new branch with `<GIT_USERNAME>/<FEATURE>` name: